 J. h. aikeni

-Status: Fairly common regular resident Pine Ridge.
+Status: Rare regular resident Pine Ridge.
 Uncommon regular winter visitor west and west-central, rare casual elsewhere.
 Rare regular spring and fall migrant west and west-central, rare casual elsewhere.

 Documentation: Specimen: UNSM ZM7366, 12 Dec 1895 Fort Robinson, Dawes Co.